micholeodon/matlab-bits/bootstrap_sampling/README.md

 Example 1 (`bootstrap_example1.m`) shows calculation of a 100-boostrap estimate of a Pearson's correlation coefficient between two variables.
 It provides visualization for selected cases and sampling distribution.

-Example 2 (`bootstrap_example2.m`) shows that bootstrap is not always accurate method for estimating population parameter and some discrepations may arise when one uses real-world sample.
+Example 2 (`bootstrap_example2.m`) shows that bootstrap is not always accurate method for estimating population parameter and some discrepancies may arise when one uses real-world sample.
 It provides visualization for selected cases and sampling distribution.

 ## What I have learnt?